bioinformatics-ca/RNA_2021/RNAseq_laptop_setup_instructions.md

 version
 ```

-3) Java -The visualization program that we will be using (IGV) requires Java.
-Check if you have Java installed: https://www.java.com/verify/ and download Java 11 if you do not have it installed.
+3) Install Java.
+The visualization program that we will be using (IGV) requires Java version 11.
+First check if you have it installed ([instructions](https://www.java.com/en/download/help/version_manual.xml)).
+[Install Java 11](https://java.com/en/download/help/download_options.xml) if needed.

-4) Integrative Genomics Viewer 2.8.3 (IGV) - Once java is installed, go to http://www.broadinstitute.org/igv/ and register in order to get access to the downloads page.
-Once you have gained access to the download page, click on the appropriate launch button that matches your computer's operating system
+4) Install the Integrative Genomics Viewer 2.8.3 (IGV).
+Follow the [IGV Install Instructions](http://software.broadinstitute.org/software/igv/download) for your operating system.

-5) SSH client - Mac and Linux users already have a command line ssh program that can be run from the terminal.
+5) Install an SSH client if needed.
+Mac users already have a command line ssh program that can be run from the terminal.
 For Windows users, please download [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).

 6).
-Loupe browser ...
+Install the Loupe browser.
+First go to the [10x download pages](https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest).
+Enter your info and selectthe Loupe Browser 4.0.0 download for your operating system.

-7.) scRNA example loupe files ..
+7.)
+Download the example scRNA loupe files from our [course server](http://genomedata.org/rnaseq-tutorial/scrna/).